Escape-Technologies/docs/docs/06-custom-tests/03-Detectors.md

 ### Properties

-- `is:` Condition is this exact JSON
+- `is`: Condition is this exact JSON
-- `is_not:` Condition is not this exact JSON
+- `is_not`: Condition is not this exact JSON
-- `in:` Condition is in this list of JSON
+- `in`: Condition is in this list of JSON
-- `jq:` JQ query to match and use as boolean
+- `jq`: JQ query to match and use as boolean

 ---